 Your employer will have agreed ways of working (policies and procedures) for reporting confrontations.

 It usually means filling in a form.
-Your employer may have a generic form that is used for incidents, accidents and

-  confrontations or may have a dedicated form for confrontations.
-ABC forms may also be used – these record what happened

-  before the confrontation (Antecedent), what happened during the confrontation (Behaviour) and what happened after the
+Your employer may have a generic form that is used for incidents, accidents and confrontations or may have a dedicated form for confrontations.
+ABC forms may also be used – these record what happened before the confrontation (Antecedent), what happened during the confrontation (Behaviour) and what happened after the confrontation (Consequence).

-  confrontation (Consequence).

-  No matter what format you use, you should try to include as much detail as possible in the record, ensure it is

-  accurate, legible, up-to-date and complete and is factual (e.g. states only facts and not your own feelings or
+No matter which format you use, you should try to include as much detail as possible in the record, ensure it is accurate, legible, up-to-date and complete and factual (e.g. states only facts and not your own feelings or opinions).

-  opinions).
 You will need to specify where the confrontation happened, who was involved and if there were any witnesses.
 You should also ensure it is signed and dated.